 Though more visible than other styles, the BTE is simple to use, making it a popular choice for children.
 It’s powerful enough for all types of hearing loss.

-This hearing aid is placed in the ear canal and is the smallest available.
-It takes advantage of the ear’s natural ability to collect sound, and its discreet size makes the device virtually invisible to others.
+This hearing aid is placed in the ear canal and takes advantage of the ear’s natural ability to collect sound, and its discreet size makes the device virtually invisible to others.

 The trade-off is a shorter battery life, and it may prove difficult to adjust for those with poor manual dexterity.
 This is a good choice for mild to moderate hearing loss.

 This style is also designed to fit in the ear canal, but not as deeply as a CIC device, resting securely in the lower portion instead.
 It’s a little larger, making it easier to insert and remove and extending the battery life.